 The JCVI has set out that the first priorities for the vaccination programme should be the prevention of deaths relating COVID-19, and the protection of health and social care staff and systems.
-Welsh Government has also agreed that staff whose role is to provide intimate personal care for some of our most vulnerable children with complex medical needs will be included as part of the priority list for vaccination see Appendix 3, in line with social care workers.
+Welsh Government has also agreed that staff whose role is to provide intimate personal care for some of our most vulnerable children with complex medical needs will be included as part of the priority list for vaccination.

 The first four groups include the clinically extremely vulnerable and over 70s.
-It is expected that by mid February all four priority groups for vaccination will have received their vaccination.
+It was announced on 27 February that more than 1 million vaccinations have been administered by NHS Wales.
+Those in all four priority groups for vaccination were offered a first dose by mid February.